 Trilogy provided Ausenco with the metal price projections for use in the Pre-Feasibility Study on which the Technical Report is based.
-Trilogy established the pricing using a combination of two year trailing actual metal prices, and market research and bank analyst forward price projections, prepared in early 2018 by Jim Vice of StoneHouse Consulting Inc.
+Trilogy established the pricing using a combination of two year trailing actual metal prices, and market research and bank analyst forward price projections.